Hi-Folks/data-block/README.md

 ## Exporting data

 ### Exporting to array with `toArray()`
-In the case you need to access the native array (associative and nester), you can use the `toArray()` method.
+The `toArray()` method can access the native array (associative and nested).

-This is helpful when you are manipulating data with the Block class and at a certain point need to send the data to your own function or a function from a third-party package that expects to receive a native array as a parameter.
+This is helpful when manipulating data with the Block class, and at a certain point, you need to send the data to your function or a function from a third-party package that expects to receive a native array as a parameter.

 ```php
 $file = "./composer.json";